jason-e/rngfix/README.md

 **Edge Bugs**

 When moving at high speed and landing on the extreme trailing edge of a platform, it is possible to collide with the surface -- resulting in a loss of vertical speed -- but without jumping, despite pressing jump in time (or holding jump with auto-bhop enabled).
 This fix causes the player to always be able to jump in this scenario.
+It also prevents you from touching the ground and edge bugging off it without activating triggers there.
 Note that you are still able to slide off by not pressing jump, if you wish to do so.

 **Stair Sliding** (Surf Only)